 - Doors of Peace: we found 5 doors five meters high with the word “peace” written in several languages.

 - Stories of the victims: The last part of the visit includes a section with the stories of some survivors, showing photographs and objects that were recovered after the nuclear attack.
 It is one of the most emotional places in the park.
 Here I leave the link of a video about this section.

 Where to stay in Hiroshima?

-If you are looking for a hotel in Hiroshima that is well priced and located in the city centre you have plenty of options to choose from.
+If you are looking for a hotel in Hiroshima that is well priced and located in the city center you have plenty of options to choose from.
 In my case, I stayed at the Guesthouse Poptone as it is close to Hiroshima Station and Peace Memorial Park.
 We can find it in booking with good references, with a score of 9 out of 10 and a price of 17-20 euros per night in a shared bedroom.

 If you are looking for an even cheaper option you can also stay at the Tsuruya Guesthouse.
 This hostel, as of today, comes out in Booking as the cheapest accommodation in the centre of Hiroshima.
 It has a score of 8 out of 10 and a price of 15 euros per night in a shared dormitory.